An easy sugar-syrup free Semolina Laddu recipe for a holiday treat! Rava Ladoos that you can enjoy as a snack or as a dessert.

 - Cover with a kitchen towel and set aside for 10-15 minutes.

-- Using clockwise circular movement squeeze out the chakli.
+- Making chakli is similar for both the plastic sheet and the slotted spoon.
+Using clockwise circular movement squeeze out the chakli.

-- Splash the hot oil on the chakali.
+- Splash with the slotted spoon hot oil on the chakli.

 - Fry until golden brown on both sides.
 The oil will tend to sizzle, foam initially but as the chakali is cooked the foam tends to settle.